To make sure you never miss out on your favourite NEW stories, we're happy to send you some reminders

 Click 'OK' then 'Allow' to enable notifications

-Discussed in a research paper published in the journal Frontiers in Marine Science, scientists have detailed the huge expanse and what it could mean for future studies of underwater life and how 'blue holes' are formed.
+Discussed in a research paper published in the journal Frontiers in Marine Science, researchers have detailed the huge expanse and what it could mean for future studies of underwater life and how 'blue holes' are formed.

 Scientists aren't sure they've even reached the bottom of the world's largest 'blue hole' yet.
 (Joan A. Sánchez-Sánchez)